lanl-aea/Tardigrade-examples/docs/GEOS_I43_01.rst

       $ scons GEOS_I43_01_sim38

 Next the homogenization is performed.
-Macroscale meshes with 1, 24, 48, and 192 are considered for the default configuration.
+Macroscale meshes with 1, 24, 48, 264, 768, 1680, and 6912 are considered for the default configuration.
+These jobs may be run at the same time using the `--jobs=7` command line argument.

    .. code-block:: bash